 Occupational Health ProviderLubbock: OccMed Associates 25 Briercroft Office Park Lubbock, TX 79412-3011 (806) 795-7433 Amarillo: Concentra 1619 S Kentucky Street Ste.
 F600

 Amarillo, TX 79102 (806) 373-2200

 As necessary, EHS will provide exposure assessments, necessary training and recommendations for engineering controls, administrative controls and personal protective equipment to mitigate workplace hazards.

-During an emergency response, medical care can be provided by any medical professional with a follow-up Incident Form submitted to the Office of Risk Management and coordinated follow-up medical care through the Occupational Health Provider.
+During an emergency response, medical care can be provided by any medical professional.
+Submit a follow-up Incident Report to the Office of Risk Management to coordinate follow-up medical care through the Occupational Health Provider.

 Animal users need to visit the Institutional Animal Care and Use's Occupational Health and Safety site for information and assessment regarding animal use.

 Download forms and open in Adobe for full functionality